jb2170/libThresholdLogic/README.md

 A Python library for creating threshold logic Neuron Networks in a declarative way.
 This library is based primarily on my [MSc Dissertation](Dissertation.pdf) work, and is an improved refactoring of the codebase.
 One is encouraged to read the dissertation, however a very abridged summary is given below, followed by documentation for the codebase and its example networks.

+## Installation

+- Clone the repository
+- `python -m venv venv`
+- `source ./venv/bin/activate`
+- `pip install -e .`

+Tests executable scripts are available in the `test` folder which correspond to the networks in `src/libThresholdLogic/ExampleNetworks`

 ## Threshold Logic

 ### TLDR